Syndemic: Syndemic methods: from historical archives to mathematical models

 Methods for evaluating syndemics have been a focus on scholarship for deepening the application of what has largely served as theory to understand why and how social and health conditions cluster together, interact, and are driven by shared forces, from climate (such as escalation of heat, rain, drought, and events) to poverty (such as food insecurity, poor housing, lack of safety, and limited work opportunities).
 In 2022, Alexander Tsai (an epidemiologist), Emily Mendenhall (a medical anthropologist), and Timothy Newfield (a historian) teamed up on a Special Issue in Social Science and Medicine to explore the various methodological ways in which syndemics can be understood, interpreted, and evaluated through history.
 For instance, historical syndemics may be evaluated using archival data that is incomplete but provides a novel way of thinking about disease biography.
 This is exemplified by Dylann Atcher Proctor's historical work on gastrointestinal distress in Gabon using historical archives that had never yet been evaluated on their own or synergistically.

 Ethnographic data provides a deeper understanding of how and why larger social forces produce disease clusters and interactions and are crucial for understanding "why" syndemics occur.
 Ethnographic insights have served as the bedrock of syndemic thinking since Merrill Singer's pioneering intellectual and practical work with the concept beginning in the 1990s.
 His first article based on ethnographic thinking about the SAVA Syndemic came from real time observations as the AIDS epidemic that unfolded in tandem with substance use amidst structural violence in urban America throughout the 1990s and early 2000s.
 Singer demonstrated how it was impossible to think about one condition without contextualizing the broader social, structural, and health contexts in which people lived.
 Discussion of ethnographic methods were detailed in Emily Mendenhall's books Syndemic Suffering and Rethinking Diabetes and is also exemplified in Mac Marshall's book Drinking Smoke.

 The largest body of methodological scholarship has emerged around the utility of epidemiological data.
 Epidemiological data provides opportunities to investigate the synergistic ways in which diseases emerge and interact with social and health conditions.
 This latter method has been the focus of contention, particularly in dialogue between Alexander Tsai and Ronald Stall.
 Early epidemiological studies, for example, evaluated the ways in which social and health conditions co-occurred.
-Tsai argued that instead, there is a deeper need to interrogate how conditions syngistically interact to cause more adverse health conditions that the conditions would produce on their own.
+Tsai argued that instead, there is a deeper need to interrogate how conditions syngistically interact to cause more adverse health conditions than the conditions would produce on their own.
 This has led to a slough of emergent research interrogating mathematical models that can take seriously how health conditions may cluster together and interact to affect the health and well-being of populations residing in a specific nation, region, city, or town.
 A particularly useful model based on the Soweto Syndemics study was published in Nature Human Behavior.
 In particular, spatial models for thinking through syndemic clusters, such as using GIS, are an emerging area of interest in syndemics research.